apache/incubator-kie-tools/packages/form-code-generator/README.md

 ## Usage

-To use it, create a new instance of `FormCodeGenerator` passing your theme to its constructor:
+To use it, call the `generateFormCode` function passing your theme to its arguments:

 ```ts
 import { generateFormCode } from "@kie-tools/form-code-generator/dist/generateFormCode"